jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.12.18 LidarInfo
+#### 8.12.19 LidarInfo

-Prints information about a LiDAR (LAS) dataset, including header, point return frequency, and classification data and information about the variable length records (VLRs) and geokeys..
+Prints information about a LiDAR (LAS) dataset, including header, point return frequency, and classification data and information about the variable length records (VLRs) and geokeys.

 *Parameters*: